 "These speaking ruins have filled my spirit with images that accurate drawings, even those such as the immortal Palladio, could never have succeeded in conveying, though I always kept them before my eyes.
 Therefore having the idea of presenting to the world some of these images, but not hoping for an architect of these times who could effectively execute some of them - whether for fault of architecture itself, fallen from the highest perfection to which it had risen in the period of the greatest splendor of the Roman Republic and in the times of the all powerful emperors who succeeded it; or whether the fault of those who should have been patrons of this most noble art.
-The fact is that we have not seen buildings equaling the cost of a Forum Nerva, of an ampitheatre of Vespian, or of a Palace of Nero; therefore, there seems to be no recourse than for me or some other modern architect to explain his ideas through his drawings, and so to take away from sculpture and painting the advantage, as the great Juvarra has said, they now have over architecture, and similarly to take it (architecture) away from the abuse of those with money, who make us believe that they themselves are able to control the execution of architecture."
+The fact is that we have not seen buildings equaling the cost of a Forum Nerva, of an ampitheatre of Vespian, or of a Palace of Nero; therefore, there seems to be no recourse than for me or some other modern architect to explain his ideas through his drawings, and so to take away from sculpture and painting the advantage, as the great Juvarra has said, they now have over architecture, and similarly to take architecture away from the abuse of those with money, who make us believe that they themselves are able to control the execution of architecture."

 There are a few important points here.
-One is that a meaningful architecture may be found in the study of the ruins may lead to meaningful architecture and second that the production of architecture may be drawings and not buildings.
+One is that a meaningful architecture may be found in the study of the ruins and second that the production of architecture may be drawings and not buildings.
 In this way, the architect is more free to work.
+This of course echoes the situation of an architectural studio.

-Piranesi exemplified this quote in much of his production.
-I will describe only one project as it relates to my thesis; that is the mostra or head fountain of the water system terminating on the Esquiline Hill.
+Piranesi exemplified this quote in much of his production. ◆ I will describe only one project as it relates to my thesis; that is the mostra or head fountain of the water system terminating on the Esquiline Hill.
 The project questioned the nature of the ruin, a utilitarian project from ancient Rome that was, in the 18th c., a ruin.
-He does not, however, record the ruins as they existed, he opens up to the potential past that may be inherent in the work.
+He does not, however, simply record the ruin, as it existed, he opens up to the potential past that may be inherent in the work.
 His approach was quite original, in that he showed the means of construction, tools as well as materials - all with captions - possibly to celebrate the super-human effort required in Roman buildings.
 Piranesi shows the building as it existed and then shows a series of other drawings to situate the building.
+One immediately notices the etchings show what look like drawings on top of each other.
+This seemingly boring study of utilitarian achievement, becomes a celebration of architectural complexity, even down to the way you form a pipe, the way water would be filtered, and the various nozzles used for various pressures. ◆